Chipdelmal/MGSurvE/docs/source/GA_custom.rst

 .. image:: ../../img/GA_DEMO_CX_TRP.jpg

-And we can verify that our two last traps were not moved by inspecting :code:`lndGA.trapsCoords`:
+Which kept the two traps as immovable in their place.
+We can verify this by inspecting :code:`lndGA.trapsCoords`:

 .. code-block:: python